redox-os/book/src/developer-faq.md

 ## How to update initfs?

-initfs don't automatically add your changes to system daemons, drivers or RedoxFS and need manual rebuild.
+initfs doesn't automatically add your changes to system daemons, drivers or RedoxFS and needs manual rebuild.

 Read [this](./coding-and-building.md#how-to-update-initfs) section to learn how to do it.